-Figure B.1 shows that the proportion of hake vendors who adopt these defensive strategies increase week-to-week in response to the enforcement activities.
-Figure 8 describes the proportion of all hake sold in frozen or hidden form (as opposed to fresh, visible form), within the set of stalls that sell hake at all.
-Freezing and hiding were extremely unusual at the beginning of the month.
-Vendors exposed to Sernapesca enforcement increasingly adopted these defensive strategies week to week, vendors not exposed to enforcement did not.
+Adopting Defensive Actions Over Time.
+Panel (a) of Figure 8 describes the proportion of all hake sold in frozen or hidden form (as opposed to fresh, visible form), within the set of stalls that sell hake at all.
+Freezing and hiding were unusual at the beginning of the month.
+Vendors exposed to Sernapesca enforcement increasingly adopted these defensive strategies from one week to the next, while vendors not exposed to enforcement did not.
 By the end of the month, nearly 70% of the stalls selling hake in the enforcement areas hid or froze.
-Consistent with model Prediction (5), these data strongly suggest that these were indeed defensive strategies employed in response to enforcement.
+Panel (b) shows the conditional probability of hiding or freezing as a function of the number of visits received.
+After experiencing the 4th enforcement visit, virtually every vendor selling hake chooses to either hide or freeze their produce.
+These data strongly suggest that vendors indeed adopted defensive strategies in response to enforcement, as stated in model Prediction [5].

-Finally, consistent with Prediction (6), the information campaign reduces hake sales even after accounting for defensive strategies (as already shown in Table 2), and consumer surveys conducted again 6 months after the ban ends (see table C.14) shows that the demand-side effects somewhat persist over the long run.
+Finally, consistent with Prediction [6], the information campaign reduces hake sales even after accounting for defensive strategies (as already shown in Table 1), and consumer surveys conducted again 6 months after the ban ends (see table C.14) shows that the demand-side effects somewhat persist over the long run.

-6 Spillovers and Market Level Effects
+8 Spillovers and Market Level Effects